 Camp on Sydney Harbour: Family Camping at Cockatoo Island

-Free to enter, easy to reach by public ferry, and open year-round, Cockatoo Island is a UNESCO World Heritage-listed destination that is well worth the visit for a fun school holiday day out, a weekend adventure or a spontaneous family staycation.
+Free to explore, easy to get to, and open year-round, Cockatoo Island is a UNESCO World Heritage-listed site that rewards families looking for an easy school holiday escape, a weekend adventure or a spontaneous family staycation.

 Camping Options to Suit Every Family

-The campground offers a range of affordable options, from BYO tent spots to basic camping packages with pre-erected tents.
-For a little more space and comfort, the deluxe two-bedroom package includes two tents with a sheltered table area - perfect for families with older kids.
+There are a range of inexpensive camping options, from BYO tent spots to basic camping packages with pre-erected tents.
+For a little more space and comfort, the deluxe two-bedroom package includes a pair of tents with a sheltered table area — perfect for families with older kids.

 BYO Tent (Site Only): Bring your own gear and set up on the waterfront.
-This is the most budget-friendly option and great for families who already have their camping kit sorted.
+This is the most budget-friendly option and great for families who already have their own camping kit.

 Basic Camping Package: Don't own a tent?
 No problem.
 This option comes with a pre-erected tent so you can travel light and focus on the fun.